Crab Au Gratin

 Gradually add 4 tablespoons of flour and stirring for 2 minutes or so.

-Add in Half & Half mixing well.
+Add in Half and Half mixing well.

 Cook on medium heat for 10 minutes to form a thick white sauce.